 - Save: Saves any edits you have made in the Cadence.

-Cadence Step Details
+Cadence Step Types

 Your Cadence breaks down into the day you will run a task and the number of steps within the Cadence.
 This allows you to complete multiple steps on the same day.
+In your Cadence layout, the step day and number will appear as Step #: Type

 - Saved (green): Saved templates were either chosen from your template list or were composed while creating your Cadence and saved later.
 Either way, a saved template gathers metrics and can be used in other Cadences and one-off emails.